rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ### Best Practice 3: Try Mutation Testing

-- Having high code coverage might give you a false sense of security
+- Having high code coverage might give you a **false sense of security**
 - Mutation Testing with [PIT](https://pitest.org/quickstart/)
-- Beyond Line Coverage: Traditional tools like JaCoCo show which code runs during tests, but PIT verifies if your tests actually detect when code behaves incorrectly by introducing "mutations" to your source code.
+- Beyond Line Coverage: Traditional tools like JaCoCo show which code runs during tests, but PIT verifies if your tests actually detect when code behaves incorrectly by introducing "**mutations**" to your source code.
-- Quality Guarantee: PIT automatically modifies your code (changing conditionals, return values, etc.) to ensure your tests fail when they should, revealing blind spots in seemingly comprehensive test suites.
+- Quality Guarantee: PIT automatically modifies your code (changing conditionals, return values, etc.) to ensure your tests fail when they should, **revealing blind spots** in seemingly comprehensive test suites.
 - Considerations for bigger projects: only run on the new code diffs, not on the whole codebase

 ---